 DRSP does not bind to sex hormone binding globulin (SHBG) or corticosteroid binding globulin (CBG) but binds about 97% to other serum proteins.
 Multiple dosing over 3 cycles resulted in no change in the free fraction (as measured at trough concentrations).
 EE is reported to be highly but non-specifically bound to serum albumin (approximately 98.5 %) and induces an increase in the serum concentrations of both SHBG and CBG.
 EE induced effects on SHBG and CBG were not affected by variation of the DRSP dosage in the range of 2 to 3 mg.

-The two main metabolites of DRSP found in human plasma were identified to be the acid form of DRSP generated by opening of the lactone ring and the 4,5-dihydrodrospirenone-3-sulfate.
-These metabolites were shown not to be pharmacologically active.
-In in vitro studies with human liver microsomes, DRSP was metabolized only to a minor extent mainly by CYP3A4.
+The two main metabolites of DRSP found in human plasma were identified to be the acid form of DRSP generated by opening of the lactone ring and the 4,5-dihydrodrospirenone-3-sulfate, formed by reduction and subsequent sulfation.

-EE has been reported to be subject to presystemic conjugation in both small bowel mucosa and the liver.
-Metabolism occurs primarily by aromatic hydroxylation but a wide variety of hydroxylated and methylated metabolites are formed.
-These are present as free metabolites and as conjugates with glucuronide and sulfate.
+EE has been reported to be subject to significant gut and hepatic first-pass metabolism.
+Metabolism of EE and its oxidative metabolites occur primarily by conjugation with glucuronide or sulfate.
 CYP3A4 in the liver is responsible for the 2-hydroxylation which is the major oxidative reaction.
 The 2-hydroxy metabolite is further transformed by methylation and glucuronidation prior to urinary and fecal excretion.

 DRSP serum concentrations are characterized by a terminal disposition phase half-life of approximately 30 hours after both single and multiple dose regimens.
 Excretion of DRSP was nearly complete after ten days and amounts excreted were slightly higher in feces compared to urine.
 DRSP was extensively metabolized and only trace amounts of unchanged DRSP were excreted in urine and feces.
 At least 20 different metabolites were observed in urine and feces.
 About 38-47% of the metabolites in urine were glucuronide and sulfate conjugates.
 In feces, about 17-20% of the metabolites were excreted as glucuronides and sulfates.